ilg-deprecated/arm-none-eabi-gcc-build/README.md

 ## Test

-A simple test is performed by the script at the end, by launching the executable to check if all shared/dynamic libraries are correctly used.
+A simple test is performed by the script at the end, by launching the executables to check if all shared/dynamic libraries are correctly used.

 For a true test you need to first install the package and then run the program from the final location.
 For example on macOS the output should